mattjlewis/diozero/docs/index.md

 For an experience similar to Python where source code is interpreted rather than compiled try [Groovy](http://www.groovy-lang.org/) (`sudo apt-get update && sudo apt-get install groovy2`).
 With the `CLASSPATH` environment variable set as per the instructions above, a simple test application can be run via the command `groovy <filename>`.
 There is also a Groovy shell environment `groovysh`.

-For Groovy equivalent of the LED controlled button example:
+A Groovy equivalent of the LED controlled button example:

 ```groovy
 import com.diozero.Button